BrandBird/integration/README.md

 ## Usage

 > Be aware that we restrict the integration of Brandbird by platforms at the moment.
 Are you interested?
-Hit us up at info@brandbird.io
+Hit us up at jim@brandbird.app

 ```ts
 import { openBrandBird } from '@brandbird/integration';